MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "full_team_names"              Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
 This config option is ignored on 32-wide boards.
 Defaults to true when on a 64-wide board.
 "scrolling_speed"              Integer Supports an integer between 0 and 4.
 Sets how fast the scrolling text scrolls.
 "debug"                        Bool    Game and other debug data is written to your console.
 "demo_date"                    String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
+A value of `false` will disable demo mode.
 ```

 ### Flags